 The required pre-orientation program Sapere Aude is three days of community building and close reading and discussion of a few key texts with Humanities faculty, librarians and fellows.
 It's a great way to start your Davidson College experience with your Humes cohort and the Humanities Fellows before others get to campus.
 You get to know all eight faculty members who teach you throughout the year.

 The retreat takes place Aug.
 10-13, 2020 (note: dates are subject to change) at a retreat center in beautiful, cool Black Mountain, N.C.
 Following Sapere Aude, students can participate in the STRIDE program, the international student orientation, Bonner orientation or in their athletics team's pre-season activities that begin on-campus Sunday, Aug.
 18, 2019.

 Students not participating in one of those pre-orientations are required to take part in a short Service Odyssey for Humanities students only in Charlotte and return to campus on Saturday, August 15, 2020.

 Service Odyssey involves an on-the-ground introduction to Charlotte and the history of the New South, with a focus on Charlotte's race-based structures; a day of service at various Charlotte non-profit social service organizations; and meetings with local leaders about NGOs, philanthropy or community action.
 Humanities Fellows design and lead the program.
 Everyone stays off campus at a camp located on an island in the Catawba River near Charlotte.

 Sapere Aude and Outdoor Odyssey?
 Yes!
-Students signing up for the Humanities Program who are interested in participating in the Outdoor Odyssey must choose either Session 1 (Jul.
-23-27) or Session 2 (Aug.
-3-7).
-For those in Session 2 staying in Davidson and thus needing housing until August 14, we have a few free guest rooms available among faculty and staff in town.
-Email Scott Denham at email@example.com.
+Students signing up for the Humanities Program who are interested in participating in the Outdoor Odyssey must choose either Session 1 or Session 2.
+For those in Session 2 staying in Davidson who may need housing, we have a few free guest rooms available among faculty and staff in town.
+Email Scott Denham at firstname.lastname@example.org.
 Outdoor Odyssey offers robust financial aid and travel stipends.

 All Humanities students and fellows must arrive early and check in to their rooms either on: